valdezpa09/homio/README.md

   name: Lamp
 ```

-## **Layout Cards**
+## 🧱**Layout Cards**

 Homio uses a consistent layout across all dashboards powered by custom:layout-card (modified version required – see Setup Requirements).
 The layout file handles page sizing, grid setup, and responsive breakpoints.
 The layout are 'yaml include' files so you wont actually need to edit most of these files.
 You will just have to reference them in one line of code which is much nicer than having to type out the full yaml code for it every single time.

+The files are found in the following directory,
+**/config/dashboards/templates/includes**

 ### **homio_screen_layout**
 Here’s what’s inside the main screen layout file.
 This is used for each room dasboard you create,